 For items on reports that are erroneous, dispute them with the reporting agency.
 For legitimate negative marks, contact the reporting bank or institution directly to rectify the situation.

 2. Try a local bank or credit union.

 Don’t get discouraged: 20% of commercial banks and credit unions do not use ChexSystems.
 Visit a smaller bank or credit union and ask if they conduct ChexSystems or credit report reviews.

 You don’t want to apply and have them reject you because these inquiries will show up on your reports.
 Also, credit unions are usually more lenient when it comes to negative marks on your reports.

 3. Look for ‘Second Chance’ checking accounts.

-Check out online bank that may not rely heavily on ChexSystems
+Check out online banks that may not rely heavily on ChexSystems:

 Simon Zhen is a research analyst for MyBankTracker.
 He is an expert on consumer banking products, bank innovations, and financial technology.

 Simon has contributed and/or been quoted in major publications and outlets including Consumer Reports, American Banker, Yahoo Finance, U.S. News – World Report, The Huffington Post, Business Insider, Lifehacker, and AOL.com.